zach2good/captain/README.md

 ### General

+- `/captain hide` to stop showing the GUI elements
+- `/captain show` to show the GUI elements
 - `SHIFT + DRAG` to drag text boxes around
 - (TODO) To start a capture press: `CTRL + ALT + C`
 - (TODO) To end a capture press: `CTRL + ALT + V`